-The scope of this policy includes Junior School subjects, Applied, Applied (Essential), General, General (Extension) subjects and Short Courses.
+The scope of this Assessment Procedures Handbook includes Junior School subjects, Applied, Applied (Essential), General, General (Extension) subjects, Vocational Education Courses (VET) and Short Courses.
 The processes, procedures, roles, and responsibilities are designed to build capacity as students work towards summative assessment completion.
 The framework for the procedures is developed from the QCE and QCIA policies and procedures handbook.